RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetRegionVariable.md

 llvm::Optional< clang::Expr * > arrayLowerBound() const
 ```

 The lower bound of an array slice in the first dimension.

+**Return**: llvm::Optional<clang::Expr *> Lower bound

+Finds the lower bound of an array.

 All other dimension can be ignored because libomptarget only transfers continuous data.
 In case of a scalar (or an array which is mapped completly in the first dimension) this returns 0.